GMC Syclone: Special editions

 There were two special-edition 1991 Syclones offered by third parties:

 Marlboro Syclone

 The special-edition Marlboro Syclone was the grand prize for the ten winners of The Marlboro Racing '92 Contest.
 To enter the sweepstakes, a form was filled out which included a questionnaire.
 All ten trucks were provided to American Sunroof Company (ASC), by Shinoda Design Associates, Inc., in conjunction with Phillip Morris, Inc. With the help of Larry Shinoda, designer of the Corvette Stingray and Boss Mustang, a transformation of the originally black Syclones took place.
-All 10 of the Marlboro Syclones were part of the production 2995 unit-built Syclones built in 1991 and started life as a standard black production truck Syclone.
+All ten of the Marlboro Syclones were among the 2,995 Syclones built in 1991 and started life as a standard black production Syclone.